a-maier/dynast/Readme.md

 cf dia;
 #include- topologies.frm
 * example diagram
-* the argument of `dia` should match the name in the dynasty input file local diagrams =
+* the argument of `dia` should match the name in the dynast input file local diagrams =
 + dia(1)
 * ... diagram information (propagators, vertices)